SpectralVectors/sasse-docs/Gallery.md

 _SASSE Shaders were applied to these models, transforming their appearance, to give a basis for comparison against known stylized works, for anyone wishing to research or critique the shaders before use._

-_If you feel that your intellectual property is not being fairly used in this case: Please contact the author and it will be removed_
+_If you feel that your intellectual property is not being fairly used in this case:_

+_Please contact the author and it will be removed._

 ---
 ![](/assets/Wanderer_SASSE.png)